-As stated previously, all the Internet Jumbo CD Specials are only available online.
-The corresponding Regular CDs can be opened at any of six Kansas branches located in Junction City, Manhattan (4), and Wichita.
-KS StateBank also has a branch in Phoenix, Arizona, a result of the acquisition of Sonoran Bank in 2012.
+As previously stated, the Internet Jumbo CD Specials are only available online and can only have individual or joint ownership.
+The non-Jumbo CDs can be opened online, or at any of six full-service Kansas branches located in Junction City, Manhattan (4), and Wichita.
+KS StateBank also has a branch in Phoenix, Arizona, obtained through its 2012 acquisition of Sonoran Bank.

-KS StateBank has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 3.49% (excellent) based on December 31, 2016 data.
-In the past year, KS StateBank has increased its total deposits by $152.25 million, an excellent annual growth rate of 13.64%.
+KS StateBank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.85% (excellent) based on December 31, 2021 data.
+In the past year, KS StateBank has increased its total non-brokered deposits by $87.73 million, an excellent annual growth rate of 4.93%.
 Please refer to our financial overview of KS StateBank (FDIC Certificate # 19899) for more details.